 Size: The printer should know both the finished size and flat size in order to gauge the extent of the print project.
 Finished size refers to the size of the print after printing and binding is completed.
 Flat size is the size of the product before folding, but after printing and trimming, if it’s laid flat.
 Also inform the printer of any irregular cuts or shapes (die cut) that will be included in the project.
 Provide the printer with a full-scale printout of the project’s dimensions, including crop marks, if you’re not sure of the size.

-Paper Stock: The printer should know if you desire coated or uncoated paper stock, the weight (thickness) requirement, and the particular color, brand, and type (example: newsprint, recycled, biodegradable paper).
+Paper Stock: The printer should know if you want coated or uncoated paper stock, the weight (thickness) requirement, and the particular color, brand, and type (example: newsprint, recycled, biodegradable paper).
 Both cover and text weight should be presented.
 Uncoated paper has a natural finish and rough feel, while coated paper produces finishes that could be matte, gloss, dull, or cast.

 • Process Printing: This approach uses a layering method, where inks are placed on top of one another to create the appearance of other colors.
 Four-color process printing (CMYK printing) is the most popular technique used.
 This process is used in both offset and digital printing.

-• Spot Color Printing: A Spot color or PMS color is a single, specific color.
+• Spot Color Printing: A spot color or PMS color is a single, specific color.
 If your brand is color specific, call out the number of PMS color(s) in the piece.

 Bleed vs. Non-Bleed: Keep in mind that printers sometimes include charges for bleeds (images or print elements that extend over the edge of the sheet).
+If you want your image to cover the entire space without a frame around it, you’ll want to use bleed.
+It is generally the way to go because it looks much cleaner.

 TALK TO A PRINT EXPERT

-Written by Lynne Kingsley
+Written by Garner Leidy

 Similar Articles